bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 NOTE: Because submitting forms with HTTP methods other than GET and POST isn't widely supported across browsers, all other HTTP methods are actually sent over POST with the intended method indicated in the `_method` parameter.
-Rails automatically detects and compensates for this.
+Quails automatically detects and compensates for this.

 #### `data-url` and `data-params`